sazio/Transients/README.md

 ## References
 Clerget, E., Andres, M., and Olivier, E. (2013).
-Deficit in complex sequence process- ing after a virtual lesion of left BA45.
-PLoS ONE 8:e63722. doi: 10.1371/jour- nal.pone.0063722
+Deficit in complex sequence processing after a virtual lesion of left BA45.
+PLoS ONE 8:e63722. doi: 10.1371/journal.pone.0063722

 Kiebel, S. J., Friston, K. J. (2012), Recognition of Sequences of Sequences Using Nonlinear Dynamical Systems, Chapter 6 of Principles of Brain Dynamics (Rabinovich, Varona), doi: 10.7551/mitpress/9108.001.0001.

 Miller, G. A. (1956).
-The magical number seven plus or minus two: some lim- its on our capacity for processing information.
+The magical number seven plus or minus two: some limits on our capacity for processing information.
 Psychol.
 Rev. 63, 81–97. doi: 10.1037/h0043158

 Rosenbaum, D. A., Kenny, S. B., and Derr, M. A. (1983).
 Hierarchical control of rapid movement sequences.
 J. Exp.
 Psychol.
 Hum.
 Percept.
 Perform.
 9, 86–102. doi: 10.1037/0096-1523.9.1.86